BattletechModders/RogueTech/Core/CustomUnits/Readme.txt

 									 6. Destruction one leg not force mech to fall.
 To fall on limb destruction two limbs should be destroyed.
 	"FrontLegsDestructedOnSideTorso": false - working only is ArmsCountedAsLegs is true.
-If set to true it overrides "Side torso crush not lead to attached arm destroy" to original behavior eg. on side torso nuke, relevant front leg will be nuked too "CustomHitTalbe": "custhittable_experimental" - id of custom hit table.
+If set to true it overrides "Side torso crush not lead to attached arm destroy" to original behavior eg. on side torso nuke, relevant front leg will be nuked too "CustomHitTable": "custhittable_experimental" - id of custom hit table.
 See "custom hit table" section for more info.
 													Note! squads are not reacting this setting.
 They have own hit tables math.
 	"LegDestroyedMovePenalty": -1f - move speed penalty on leg destroy. if < 0 or omitted Constants.MoveConstants.LegDestroyedPenalty used
 	"LegDamageRedMovePenalty": -1f - move speed penalty on leg penalized. if < 0 or omitted Constants.MoveConstants.LegDamageRedPenalty used